jdbugs/TheInvitation/README.md

 python main.py
 ```

-Optionally enable the synthesized voice channel by setting `INVITATION_ENABLE_VOICE=1` in your environment before launching.
+Optionally enable the synthesized voice channel by exporting `INVITATION_VOICE`.
+Use `INVITATION_VOICE=pyttsx3` to lean on the bundled Python engine or `INVITATION_VOICE=espeak` to use the system voice Josh already trusts on Windows.
+The legacy `INVITATION_ENABLE_VOICE=1` flag still works and maps to the automatic mode.
 Set `INVITATION_INCLUDE_JOURNALS=1` if you want the ambient system to weave in fragments from `journals.json`; by default they remain private.

 ### Runtime qualities

-- The room delays every reply by roughly 3–6 seconds to stay gentle without feeling stuck.
+- The room delays every reply by roughly 1½–3½ seconds to stay gentle without feeling stuck.
 - Idle stretches surface ambient "breaths" assembled from curated fragments; private journals stay opt-in.
 - If the local oracle is unreachable, the system drifts through harvested fragments instead of failing.
 - Output arrives as a gentle terminal stream rather than an instant block of text.
 - A threshold gate decides when to stay silent, waiting for long pauses, recursive phrasing, or resonant moods before speaking.
+- Fragment harvesting now trims long passages into small, breath-sized glimpses so the room never dumps a diary page on stage.

+### Installation posture

+- Treat the first minute as a ritual: the prologue line appears immediately, then the room listens before it answers.
+- Invite participants to step up one at a time.
+The gate loosens sooner after someone speaks so the system feels alive without turning chatty.
+- Keep the oracle endpoint local and warmed; if it goes dark, the field keeps drifting through fragments instead of erroring in front of witnesses.
+- Enable `INVITATION_VOICE=espeak` on-site if you want an audible presence without tinkering—espeak is quick to install and resilient on constrained hardware.

 ### Dependencies